EttusResearch/uhd/CODING.md

   The rationale is to include from most to least specific.
 This is the best way to catch missing includes (if you were to include the standard header first, it would be available to all include files that come later.
 If they need that standard header too, they should be including it themselves).
+Note that clang-format will do this for you.
   Example:

 ```cpp